Aibique-stage1/Simondice/README.md

 ## Updates

- 1.the level the user is
+ 1.the level the user is ** DONE
- 2.the maximum levels and the possibility to modify it after win or loose a game.
- 3.the number of times the user loose and win.
+ 2.the maximum levels and the possibility to modify it  after win or loose a game. * (So it should indicate the maximum levels before initializing the game, possibility to modify but blocked during game till you win or loose) 3.the number of times the user loose and win.